TommyM0ntana/Freelance-Blog/README.md

-# Ruby on Rails Facebook-Clone Application
+# Ruby on Rails Freelance Blog Application

 > In this project we are building a Facebook-like social network application.